Surya-R-1999/futurense-dataengg-bootcamp/Notes/Snowflake/notes.md

 - We use Warehouses as intermediate to integrate wth visyualization tools for reports if the data is stored in Local system.

         - show databases;

+# Case:1 Tables can be created on Snowflake Web Ui platform:

 - In Hive Warehouse the size is not mandatory for datatypes, same goes for snowflake.